tomas-ravalli/fcb-smart-booking/README.md

 ## Dataset

-To showcase the model's capabilities, this project uses two synthetic datasets that mirror a real-world data engineering pipeline, from raw events to a final modeling table.
+To showcase a realistic data pipeline, this project uses two synthetic datasets: one for raw events and one for time-series modeling.

 **1. Raw Event Data: `club_members_app.csv`**